okareo-ai/okareo-python-sdk/README.md

 ## Rendering Docs via `pydoc-markdown`

 To render the Python SDK documentation, you can use `source/build_docs.sh` in this repository.
-This will populate the folder `docs/python_sdk`.
+This will install the SDK poetry environment then run the `pydoc-markdown` as configured in `pyproject.toml`.
+The generated docs will be found in the `docs/python_sdk`.

 ---